runners4tme/hapibook/chapter-2.md

 $ show dbs
 ```

 We now to specify the database that we want to use for our application, the command below will create a database called destinations if it doesn't exist already, if it does, it will switch to the database.
-Thus we are going to be using a database called destinations throughout this book.
+Thus we are going to be using a database called test throughout this book.

 ```
-$ use destinations
+$ use test
 ```

 ## Adding documents to the database.